| KONJAKU SHIN literally means "Ancient and Modern Spirit". The

 What better way to study this "Way" than with the Japanese masters and the

+instructors trained by them.
 Konjaku Shin has always taught traditional Shotokan Karate-do, and

 remains committed to keeping the old ways alive.
 In keeping with the